Driving force for private economic development

 Hanoi has many advantages for private enterprise development.

 Prof. Dr. Hoang Van Cuong, Vice Chairman of the State Council of Professors, member of the 15th National Assembly, member of the Prime Minister's Policy Advisory Council, assessed that Hanoi has many advantages for private enterprises to develop, such as geopolitical and diplomatic advantages.
-It is also the development center of the entire northern region.
+This is also the development center of the entire northern region.

 However, Prof. Dr. Hoang Van Cuong noted that the private economy in Hanoi should not only pursue quantity but also focus on attracting and developing quality.
 Private enterprises must be pioneers in applying and transferring science and technology.

-Mr. Truong Viet Dung, Vice Chairman of Hanoi People's Committee, said that Hanoi has had many solutions to support the business community such as: drastically cutting administrative procedures; supplementing and perfecting planning and being open, transparent and equal in calling for investment in socio-economic development projects, infrastructure and energy.
+Mr. Truong Viet Dung, Vice Chairman of Hanoi People's Committee, said that Hanoi has had many solutions to support the business community such as: drastically cutting administrative procedures; supplementing and perfecting planning; and being open, transparent, and equal in calling for investment in socio-economic development projects, infrastructure, and energy.

-At the same time, promote three strategic breakthroughs including more open institutions, more transparent infrastructure, human resources that better meet new development requirements; at the same time, strengthen dialogue and listen to businesses.
+At the same time, promote three strategic breakthroughs including more open institutions, more transparent infrastructure, and human resources that better meet new development requirements; and at the same time, strengthen dialogue and listen to businesses.

 The city also issued more than 80 policies to support small and medium-sized enterprises in the 2026-2030 period, focusing on governance, production infrastructure, support for the innovative startup ecosystem, tax incentives and financial support for businesses in key science and technology fields.